Amiga – The Multimedia Powerhouse of the 1980s

 The Amiga 1000

-• Combines a GUI and a command-line interface
+• Combines GUI and CLI (Command Line Interface)

-• Implementing true preemptive multitasking (one of the first systems) using as little as 256 KB of memory
+• True preemptive multitasking with as little as 256 KB of RAM

 • Memory protection was added in AmigaOS 4